Your Horoscope This Week: January 4 To 10

 AdvertisementADVERTISEMENT

 That said, a heavy Capricorn emphasis comes with its own shadow.
 This much discipline and structure can make some signs take life, or themselves, a little too seriously.
-The good news is that the moon begins the week in Leo (January 4th–early January 6th), injecting warmth, confidence, and creative flair into an otherwise focused landscape.
+The good news is that the moon begins the week in Leo (January 5th – early January 7th), injecting warmth, confidence, and creative flair into an otherwise focused landscape.
 There’s a desire to be seen, to express, to play a little, even while handling responsibilities.
-Then, from January 6th through January 8th, the moon moves through Virgo, harmonizing beautifully with the Capricorn stellium.
-This is prime time for intentional action, organization, and tending to the details that actually move the needle.
+Then, from January 7th through January 9th, the moon moves through Virgo, harmonising beautifully with the Capricorn stellium.
+This is prime time for intentional action, organisation, and tending to the details that actually move the needle.
 The gift here is falling in love with the process: doing the “mundane” things with care and purpose.
 The caution?
 Don’t let perfectionism keep you stuck in editing mode.
 Progress matters more than polish.

 Read your horoscopes for your Sun and Rising signs for the most in-depth forecast.